Marmelodov/PromptCrafter-API/docs/tutorials/update-prompt.md

 # Tutorial: Update a prompt

-Update an existing prompt by sending a `PATCH /prompts/{promptId}` request.
-This method allows you to modify specific fields of a prompt—like its `title`, `content`, `model`, or `tags`—without rewriting the entire resource.
-Keeping your prompts current is essential for iterative development and library maintenance.
-You can:
+This tutorial walks you through how to update an existing prompt.
+This method allows you to modify specific fields of a prompt—its `title`, `content`, `model`, or `tags`—without rewriting the entire resource.
+Updating prompts as your needs change helps maintain a clean, effective prompt library.

-- **Refine prompt instructions:** After testing, you might find a small change to a prompt's `content` significantly improves output quality.
-You can update the text while leaving the title and tags unchanged.
+- **Edit the prompt text to enhance clarity or accuracy:** Adjust the `content` field after testing to make instructions clearer or more effective.
-- **Upgrade to a new model:** When a more advanced AI model is released, update the `model` field on your best prompts to take advantage of the latest technology.
+- **Switch to a new model:** Change the `model` field to use the latest AI model and get better performance.
-- **Reorganize your library:** As projects evolve, change a prompt's `tags` to better reflect its current use case (e.g., changing a tag from `draft` to `production-ready`).
+- **Reorganize your library:** Modify a prompt’s tags as its purpose evolves (e.g., from `draft` to `production-ready`).

 This tutorial takes about ten minutes to complete.